slugovoy/responsive-portfolio/README.md

 Navbar contains one direct link "Sergey Lugovoy" and button with dropdown menu(appears when you click on it).

 ![navigation bar](assets/images/Screenshot2.png)

-Each link will send you to the different page of portfolio

 Code for button and dropdown menu